 I found it useful to enable the UserDir module on a virtual host.
 I didn’t, however, want it available to all virtual hosts on that machine.
 Although unintuitive, it’s pretty easy.
 Here’s what you do:

-1. Instead of using a2enmod userdir, you manually symlink the userdir.load file from your mods-available directory to your mods-enabled directory.
-That would look like this: sudo ln -s /etc/apache2/mods-available/userdir.load /etc/apache2/mods-enabled/.
-If you were to use a2enmod userdir, that would symlink the userdir.conf file as well and we don’t want that.
+a2enmod userdir, you manually symlink the userdir.load file from your mods-available directory to your mods-enabled directory.
+That would look like this:sudo ln -s /etc/apache2/mods-available/userdir.load /etc/apache2/mods-enabled/.
+If you were to usea2enmod userdir, that would symlink the userdir.conf file as well and we don’t want that. - Now include the userdir.conf configuration file within your virtual host configuration file.
+For example, my virtual host file is

-3. Update your apache2.conf (or similar) file by adding: userdir disabled on a line by itself.
-This will disable the UserDir module in all virtual hosts that don’t have a specific configuration.
+userdir disabledon a line by itself.
+This will disable the UserDir module in all virtual hosts that don’t have a specific configuration. - Lastly, don’t forget to reload your configuration changes with

 Be First to Comment